Daniel Tweed Ferrier

-Sergeant Daniel Tweed Ferrier (November 26, 1841 to March 18, 1914) was an American soldier who fought in the American Civil War.
-Ferrier received the country's highest award for bravery during combat, the Medal of Honor, for his action at Varnells Station in Georgia on 9 May 1864.
-He was honored with the award on 30 March 1898.
+Daniel Tweed Ferrier (November 26, 1841 – March 18, 1914) was an American soldier who fought in the American Civil War.
+Ferrier received the United States' highest award for bravery during combat, the Medal of Honor, for his action at Varnells Station in Georgia on May 9, 1864.
+He was honored with the award on March 30, 1898.

 Biography

-Ferrier was born in Indiana on 26 November 1841.
+Ferrier was born in Indiana on November 26, 1841.
 He enlisted into the 2nd Indiana Cavalry.
-He died on 18 March 1914 and his remains are interred at the Nebo Cemetery in Camden, Indiana.
+He died on March 18, 1914, and his remains are interred at Nebo Cemetery in Camden, Indiana.

 Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Sergeant Daniel Tweed Ferrier, United States Army, for extraordinary heroism on 9 May 1864, while serving with Company K, 2d Indiana Cavalry, in action at Varnells Station, Georgia.
 While his regiment was retreating, Sergeant Ferrier voluntarily gave up his horse to his brigade commander who had been unhorsed and was in danger of capture, thereby enabling him to rejoin and rally the disorganized troops.
 Sergeant Ferrier himself was captured and confined in Confederate prisons, from which he escaped and, after great hardship, rejoined the Union lines.